jayef0/chalice-extended-action/README.md

-# AWS Chalice Extended Action
+# Chalice Extended Action

-This Github action allows automated deployment of your AWS Chalice application via Github Actions.
+This Github action allows automated deployment of your Chalice application via Github Actions.

 You don't know what Chalice is?